Fighting superbugs and rising seas: Waikato researchers receive Marsden Fund support

 The entry requirements and selection processes will be designed to ensure a cohort of medical students who reflect the New Zealand population and are most likely to choose primary care specialities in rural and regional communities.

-As a graduate-entry programme, applicants must have a previous Bachelor’s qualification (or be in their final year of study) with a B-grade average.
+As a graduate-entry programme, applicants must have a previous Bachelor’s qualification (or be in their final year of study) with a B grade average.
 Consistent with our commitment to diversify the medical workforce, graduates from all fields of study will be eligible to apply.
 However, students will also need to achieve a passing mark in GAMSAT, which is a standardised medical admissions assessment that considers an applicant’s background knowledge of science, social science, and written communication.

 Collectively, these grade threshold entry requirements are designed to ensure students have the necessary academic ability to successfully complete the medical programme.
+Eligible students will then be invited to attend admissions interviews.

 If you have a question for us, or you’d like to receive occasional updates on progress, or you’d like to support the programme or you’re considering studying medicine in the future, enter your details and we’ll keep in touch.